peekxc/peekxc/README.md

 ### Matt Piekenbrock

 Hi!
-I’m a computer scientist interested in geometric and topological data analysis, machine learning, & algorithm design..
+I’m a computer scientist interested in geometric and topological data analysis, machine learning, & algorithm design.

 Please don't hestitate to start an GH issue me if you have any installation or usage problems with any of my packages!